Atholl Anderson: Early life

-Anderson was born in 1943 in Taranaki and is descended from Ngāi Tahu on Rakiura (Stewart Island).
+Anderson was born in 1943 in Hāwera and is descended from Ngāi Tahu on Stewart Island.
 He grew up in Dunedin and Nelson.
+Anderson was educated at Otago Boys' High School, and then, from 1958 to 1961, at Nelson College, where he played in the school's 1st XI hockey team in 1960 and 1961.

 Education

-Anderson conducted a survey of archaeological sites in Tasman Bay for his Masters degree in geography from the University of Canterbury which he received in 1966.
-This masters thesis title was Maori occupation sites in back beach deposits around Tasman Bay.
+Anderson conducted a survey of archaeological sites in Tasman Bay for his Master of Arts degree in geography from the University of Canterbury, which he received in 1966.
+His master's thesis title was Maori occupation sites in back beach deposits around Tasman Bay.
 He then completed a Diploma in Teaching and in 1968 became assistant principal of a school in Karamea on the West Coast of the South Island.
-In 1970 he began an MA in Anthropology at the University of Otago which he completed in 1973 with First Class Honours.
-His thesis was on the subsistence behaviour at Black Rocks peninsula in Palliser Bay, where he participated in a University of Otago archaeology research project from 1969 to 1972.
-He received a Commonwealth Scholarship which enabled him to go to Cambridge University where he undertook fieldwork in northern Sweden and completed his PhD thesis, Prehistoric Competition and Economic Change in Northern Sweden, in 1976.
+In 1970, he began a Master of Arts degree in anthropology at the University of Otago, which he completed in 1973 with first-class honours.
+His thesis was on the subsistence behaviour at Black Rocks Peninsula in Palliser Bay, where he participated in a University of Otago archaeology research project from 1969 to 1972.
+He received a Commonwealth Scholarship that enabled him to go to University of Cambridge, where he undertook fieldwork in northern Sweden and completed his PhD thesis, Prehistoric Competition and Economic Change in Northern Sweden, in 1976.